-The Southwest Minnesota Private Industry Council, Inc., (SW MN PIC) is a private nonprofit corporation, which was created through a joint powers agreement on October 1, 1983, and began operations in 1985 under the Job Training Partnership Act (JTPA) authorized by Congress to administer and operate job training programs in a 14-county area of Southwestern Minnesota.
+The Southwest Minnesota Private Industry Council, Inc., (SW MN PIC) is a private non-profit corporation, which was created through a joint powers agreement on October 1, 1983, and began operations in 1985 under the Job Training Partnership Act authorized by Congress to administer and operate job training programs in a 14-county area of southwestern Minnesota.
 These counties include Big Stone, Chippewa, Cottonwood, Jackson, Lac qui Parle, Lincoln, Lyon, Murray, Nobles, Pipestone, Redwood, Rock, Swift, and Yellow Medicine.

 SW MN PIC is governed by the Chief Elected Official Board, which is composed of one representative from each member county.
-Cottonwood County did not contribute to this organization in 2022.
+During 2024, Cottonwood County contributed \$2,840 to SW MN PIC.
 Separate financial information can be obtained from the Lyon County Government Center, 607 West Main Street, Marshall, Minnesota 56258.